 While learning data science, we have to know how to work with many libraries like numpy, matplotlib, seaborn, etc. It is important to learn about machine learning algorithms in data science and also know how to use these packages to your advantage.
 Another important thing to know while working with data is how to handle errors and warnings.
-No matter how long you’ve worked with python pandas, sooner or later, you’re bound to encounter the SettingWithCopyWarning.
-If you’re trying to wrap your head around what it is and why it keeps showing up even when you “do get the output you expected”, then this article is for you.
+No matter how long you’ve worked with Python Pandas, sooner or later, you will encounter the SettingWithCopyWarning.
+If you are trying to understand what it is and why it keeps showing up even when you ‘do get the output you expected, then this article is for you.

 Learning Objectives